sagemath/sage-numerical-backends-cplex/README.md

 (Alternatively, set compiler/linker flags (or use symbolic links) so that `cplex.h` and `libcplex.so` can be found.)

+## Installation of this package in SageMath 9.1 or later

+This package is prepared as an optional Sage package (SPKG) in SageMath 9.1 or later.
+To install it, use

+        $ sage -i sage_numerical_backends_cplex

+After a successful installation, Sage will automatically make this new backend the default MIP solver.

+## Installation of this package in older versions of SageMath

-Now install this package from PyPI using
+Install this package from PyPI using

     $ sage -python -m pip install sage-numerical-backends-cplex